-In our world of today being promiscuous and the selling sex is a big thing, so therefore there are numerous STIs and STDs which are current and seen in quite large numbers in a sexual health clinic.
-Every form of STD or STI will cause some sort of problem to your health and your body.
+In our world of today being promiscuous and the selling sex is a big thing, so, therefore, there are numerous STIs and STDs which are current and seen in quite large numbers in a sexual health clinic.
+Every form of STD or STI will cause some sort of problem with your health and your body.
 These are examples of the most common ones that we have:

 Syphilis is a bacteria strain of STD, again it can be passed on through having unprotected sexual intercourse.
 It can cause you to have signs of sores on your genital area, urinating can become painful and burn you and actual sex can be very painful throughout.

 Gonorrhoea is another infection that is bacterial, however, with today’s medical advances it is able to be treated and cured with a course of high strength antibiotics.